kovasb/gamma/README.md

 => #{{:tag :variable, :name "a_VertexPosition", :type :vec2, :storage :attribute}}
 ```

-You can now wire this GLSL to a GL execution context.
+See the [Hello Triangle example project](https://github.com/kovasb/gamma-hello-triangle) for how execute this GLSL and show a triangle in a browser window.

 ## License